nirmalram07/wormhole_navigation/README.md

 - Autonomous navigation using Nav2 and AMCL
 - SQL-based storage and retrieval of wormhole coordinates
 - Custom C++ Action Server for inter-map goal handling
+- Added doxygen style comments for ease of documenting

 ---